r-lib/fs/README.md

 ## Motivation vs base equivalents

-* All fs functions are vectorized.
-They accept character vectors as input and return a character vector of paths as outputs.
+* All fs functions are vectorized, accepting multiple paths as input.
+  All functions either return a character vector of paths, or a named integer or logical vector (where the names give the paths).

 * If an operation fails, fs throws an error.
 Base R file manipulation functions tend to generate a warning and return a logical vector of successes and